PutBoy/MessageSystemTest/README.md

 ```
   manager->connect();
 ```

+Output: "The message: "Pretty big deal." has awesomness level 1337".

 Not until this line will the text be output to the console window.
 When connect is called, all the messages are removed from the manager, but the receivers are left (should be obvious).